 But what does damaged hair really look like?
 Your hair is damaged if it has a rough texture when you run your fingers through it.
 If it is overly spongy it also means it is rigid and dry.
 Brittle hair that breaks easily, hair that has no elasticity, or hair that becomes spongy and matted when wet.
 Also hair that fades or absorbs too rapidly when being coloured or has colour.

-We often hear our fellow friends or colleagues in supermarkets speaking about their hair of how much trouble they go through to get it to a certain shape or style.
-In fact most middle aged woman have something that maybe was once a dry perm but now it’s some ashy looking hair style and of course they are unaware that their hair is damaged.
+We often hear our fellow friends or colleagues in supermarkets speaking about their hair care.
+Of how much trouble they go through to get it into a certain shape or style.
+In fact most middle aged woman have something that maybe was once a dry perm.
+Only now it’s some ashy looking hair style and of course they are unaware that their hair is damaged.